vvvv666/greenfield-docs/src/guide/concept/simple-storage-svc-model.md

 While objects are commonly used to store files, they can contain any type of data, including text, images, videos, and program binaries.

-Users can upload objects to Greenfield using various methods, including the gnfd cmd and SDKs.
-They can also download, copy, or move objects to and from in a similar way.
+Users can upload objects to Greenfield using various methods, including the `gnfd` command line and `SDKs`.
+They can also download, copy, or move objects in a similar way.

 Objects in Greenfield have several important characteristics, including:
 - name and ID